harshalmistry/images/README.md

 *prerequisite*

 * User and Stock service should be up and running.
+Service URLs can be configured in src/test/java/karate-config.js file (stocksUrl, usersUrl)

 ```
 mvn test